jondo89/Heavy-lifting/README.md

 </ul>

 <ul>
-  <li>Improved github deployment ( Simplification )</li>
+  <li>Improved GitHub deployment ( Simplification )</li>
 </ul>

 <p>
 At this point the installation of the system is fairly manual, it should ideally be deployable from NPM, with minimum fuss.
-Please dont hestiate to contact us for any queries.
+Please don’t hesitate to contact us for any queries.
 </p>